 - Turn off the vehicle’s engine.
 If towing a trailer or recreational vehicle, turn off all possible ignition sources, such as a heater, stove, propane refrigerator or pilot lights.

-- Never smoke or operate any personal electronic devices during refuelling.
+- Never smoke or operate any personal electronic devices during refueling.
 This includes cell phones, laptops, personal digital assistants (PDAs) and electronic games.
 Leave all electronic equipment in your vehicle.

 - Never leave the nozzle unattended.
-Never jam the refuelling latch on the pump nozzle in the open position with any object.
+Never jam the refueling latch on the pump nozzle in the open position with any object.

-- Do not get back into your vehicle while refuelling – static electricity could generate a spark especially during the dry winter months.
-If you cannot avoid re-entering your vehicle during fuelling, discharge any static electricity by touching a metal portion of the vehicle, away from the filling point, such as the car door, before touching the gas pump nozzle.
+- Do not get back into your vehicle while refueling – static electricity could generate a spark especially during the dry winter months.
+If you cannot avoid re-entering your vehicle during fueling, discharge any static electricity by touching a metal portion of the vehicle, away from the filling point, such as the car door, before touching the gas pump nozzle.

 - To avoid spills, do not overfill your tank.
 Remember to leave room in your tank for expansion, especially during the hot summer months.